KrishJ4856/next-data-prediction/README.md

 # Introduction

-This is a simple NextJS app which predicts your age, gender and country based on my name.
+This is a simple NextJS app which predicts your age, gender and country based on your name.
 This is my first nextjs app/project.
-Though beginner in nature it taught me some important NextJS and React concepts.
+Though beginner in nature, it taught me some important NextJS and React concepts.

 ### Home Page